tomstafford/psy6422/docs/040-projects.md

 You should organise all the documentation, files, data, code and outputs for a project in a single folder.
 Your aim is that when you come back to this project, or want to share it, everything you need is in one place and sensibly organised.

+Use "projects" in RStudio to make this easy.

 Create subfolders for 'data', 'graphs', 'notes'.
 [Michael Frank's onboarding guide](http://babieslearninglanguage.blogspot.co.uk/2017/01/onboarding.html) explains a bit more about the logic of this.

 ## Naming Things